zydou/arti/doc/Safelogging.md

 "info" or higher: we expect that "debug" or "trace" logs may be more dangerous to share.

 > TO DO: Add a warning when logging at severity "debug" or lower?

-We also expect that persistent logs are more dangerous than ephemeral logs.
-Therefore, these rules may not apply to logs that are written only to a terminal or an application that does not save logs.
+(See #552)

 ## Reasons not to log things